-(1) Fees for audit services included fees associated with the annual audits for the years ended December 31, 2022 and 2021 and the quarterly reviews of the financial statements included in our quarterly reports on Form 10-Q in 2022 and 2021.
+(1) Fees for audit services included fees associated with the annual audits for the years ended December 31, 2023 and 2022 and the quarterly reviews of the financial statements included in our quarterly reports on Form 10-Q in 2023 and 2022.

-(2) Audited related fees were for services related to consent letters issued in connection with the filing of our registration statements, comfort letter issued in connection with our offering of convertible senior notes, and other merger and acquisition related services in 2022 and 2021.
+(2) Audited related fees were for services related to consent letters issued in connection with the filing of our registration statements.